 Pitt poet Chard deNiord has been named Vermont State Poet.
 A resident of Putney, UPP has recently published Chard's latest collection, Interstate.

 Congratulations to Jesse Lee Kercheval, among the NEA’s 2016 Translation Fellowship recipients.
-UPP will publish her translations of poetry by Circe Maia, The Invisible Bridge/El Puente Invisible: Selected Poems of Circe Maia.
+UPP has published her translations of poetry by Circe Maia, The Invisible Bridge/El Puente Invisible: Selected Poems of Circe Maia.